The Wealth Quay team are

 She says that a large part of her role is to make sure that all of The Wealth Quay’s clients get the care and confidentiality they deserve when it comes to dealing with their money.

 “We deal with people from all walks of life; young people, middle aged people and elderly.
 You hear good news, you hear bad news and you’ve got to reassure the client that it is all under confidentiality,” she explains.
-“Whether you’re the admin person here or you’re Rob or Alex, you make clients feel comfortable no matter what.”
+“Whether you’re the admin person here or you’re Rob, you make clients feel comfortable no matter what.”

 Administration, The Wealth Quay